-1.Introduction
+1. Introduction

 Bone tissue is a specialized and dynamic tissue in perpetual renewal that undergoes a constant process of remodeling to accommodate changing mechanical stresses [1].
-The broken bone is allowed to regenerate naturally on its own due to a complex process such as cell and tissue proliferation and differentiation, factors including growth factors, inflammatory cytokines, antioxidants and nutrients.
-Bone injury results a secretion of pro-inflammatory cytokines such as tumor necrosis factor-alpha (TNF-α), interleukins (IL-1, IL-6, IL-11, IL-23), bone morphogenetic proteins (BMPs).
+The broken bone is allowed to regenerate naturally on its own due to a complex process such as cell proliferation and differentiation, factors including growth factors, inflammatory cytokines, antioxidants and nutrients.
+Bone injury implies a secretion of pro-inflammatory cytokines such as tumor necrosis factor-alpha (TNF-α), interleukins (IL-1, IL-6, IL-11, IL-23), bone morphogenetic proteins (BMPs).
 These molecules act together to stimulate biological process at the fracture site, recruiting macrophages, monocytes, and lymphocytes [2, 3].
-Till date, fracture management involves several stages: the stabilization of the fracture site, by using inflatable plastic braces; tools clinical and / or radiographic examinations, allowing the orientation of the choice of treatment which can be orthopedic and / or surgical; drug treatments consist of using osteoinductive (bisphosphonates, synthetic bone morphogenetics mroteins) and antiinflammatory substances[4, 5].
+Till date, fracture management involves several stages: the stabilization of the fracture site, by using inflatable plastic braces and / or radiographic examinations, allowing the orientation of the choice of treatment which can be orthopedic and / or surgical.
+Drug treatments consist of using osteoinductive (bisphosphonates, synthetic bone morphogenetic proteins) and anti-inflammatory substances [4, 5].
 The administration of calcium and vitamin D is also considered, with the patient being kept on drugs [6].
-In clinical application, these treatments possess a limitation.
-Medicinal plant remains an important source of a primary healthcare mode for around 85% of the world's population [7].
+In clinical application, these treatments possess limitations.
+Medicinal plants remain an important source of a primary healthcare mode for around 85 % of the world's population [7].
 The use of these plants is also the first material for some pharmaceutical industries.
-Thus, about 80% of all synthetic drugs derived from medicinal plant

-[8, 9].
-Considering the powerful pharmacological effect of many plant extracts already shown; Several research teams continue to explore the ethnopharmacological data provide by the traditional healer to scientifically demonstrate the veracity of theses biological effects by using experimental models.
-Our research team, after an ethnopharmacological survey has previously shown a therapeutic effect of a Cameroonian plant extract on bone fracture [10].
-Facilitating bone healing process is benefic for the patient to rapid recover and to reduce the cost of and time treatment.
-In west Cameroon, traditional healers used plant extract alone or in combination to manage fracture.
-Thus, the mixture of powders of Acmella caulirhiza and Oxalis corniculata (Oxalidaceae) in palm oil is used, in this region for the treatment of bone fractures.

-Oxalis corniculata (Oxalidaceae) is empirically used for amydalites.
-Further studies revealed its anti-inflammatory, anti-diabetic, anti-ulcerogenic, antibacterial and antioxidant properties [11-13].
-Apart from diuretic property, anti-fungal, hepatoprotective, anti-diabetic and antioxydant effect of Acmella caulirhiza (Asteraceae) [14], the results of previous research have shown that the ethanolic extract of the plant accelerates fracture repair [10].
+Thus, about 80 % of all synthetic drugs derived from medicinal plants [8, 9].
+Considering the powerful pharmacological effect of many plant extracts already shown; several research teams continue to explore the ethnopharmacological data provided by the traditional healers to scientifically demonstrate the veracity of theses biological effects by using experimental models.
+Our research team, after an ethnopharmacological survey has previously shown a therapeutic effect of some Cameroonian plant extracts on bone fracture [10].
+Facilitating bone healing process reduces the cost, the time of treatment and is also beneficial for a quick recovery of the patient.
+In west Cameroon, traditional healers used plant extracts alone or in combination to manage fractures.
+Thus, the mixture of powders of Acmella caulirhiza and Oxalis corniculata in palm oil is used in this region for the treatment of bone fractures.
+Phytochemical constituents of these two plants include compounds such as: β -sitosterol, betulin, 4hydroxybenzoic acid, ethyl gallate, methoxyflavones, apigenin, and 7-O-β-D-glucopyranoside previously isolated from the whole plant of Oxalis corniculata Linn [11-13]; unsaturated alkylamides and spilanthol isolated from Acmella caulirhiza [14-15].
+These different compounds possess pharmacocological activities already demonstrated.
+The anti-inflammatory, antidiabetic, anti-ulcerogenic, antibacterial and antioxidant properties of Oxalis corniculata (Oxalidaceae) have been already shown [16-17].
+Apart from diuretic property, anti-fungal, hepatoprotective, anti-diabetic and antioxydant effects of Acmella caulirhiza (Asteraceae) [14], the previous research have shown that the ethanol extract of the plant accelerates fracture repair

+[10].
 No scientific data has reported the effect of Oxalis corniculata alone or in combination with Acmella caulirhiza on fracture healing.
-The present study investigated the effect of extract mixture from Acmella caulirhiza and Oxalis corniculata in palm oil on fracture healing.
+This study was aimed at providing laboratory validation of bone regenerative action of plants mixture from Acmella caulirhiza and Oxalis corniculata, made in the Cameroonian ethnotraditional practice.

-2.Materials and methods
+2. Materials and methods

-2.1.Plants material
+2.1.
+Plants material